Mr. Nicolas Renaud

 BFA Cinema, Film Production (Concordia)

-Some samples of recent film work:
+Some samples of recent film and video art work:

 First Peoples of Canada (FPST)